Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fatty tissue fills the spaces between the other tissues.
 It gives the breast its size.

-You may want to do a breast self-exam about a week after your period starts.
-This helps you get used to the feel of your breasts.
-Talk to your provider about how to check your breasts.
+Breast self-awareness is the key to caring for your breasts.
+Self-awareness means knowing how your breasts normally look and feel.
+This helps you notice any changes right away.
 Call your provider if you notice new lumps or changes that feel different than normal.
 See your provider for regular exams.
 And have a mammogram as often as your provider suggests.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |